radioopensource/dotinfo/README.md

   - chat room/comments section? upvote/downvote system?

 # Contributors
 A handful of producers and programmers in and around public radio at the moment.
-Looking for: publishing partners and anyone with a good sound or software idea who wants to help.
+Looking for: co-publisher and anyone with a good sound or software idea who wants to help.

 # Contact
 Email contact@publicradio.info and your message will be answered by a contributing editor or programmer.